 Population scope: Sections H (Transport and Storage), I (Accommodation), J (Information and Communications), L (Real Estate Activities), M (Professional, Scientific and Technical Activities, excluded 70.1, 72 and 75) and N (Administrative and Support Services Activities) of the Statistical Classification of Economic Activities in the European Communities (NACE Rev.2).

 The population is around 1.300.000 enterprises included in Other Services of the Statistical Classification of Economic Activities in the European Communities (NACE Rev.2.).
-The SBS population includes this enterprises, although its scope is bigger.
+The SBS population includes includes these firms, although its scope is greater.

 3.7.
 Reference area